Globis

 Globis Corporation (株式会社グロービス, kabushiki gaisha Gurōbisu), commonly referred to as Globis and stylized as GLOBIS, is a Japanese private business education company headquartered in Banchō, Chiyoda, Tokyo, Japan.
 It was founded in 1992 by Japanese entrepreneur Yoshito Hori.
 The Globis group includes the Graduate School of Management, Globis University, which is the largest graduate business school in Japan with a total enrollment of 2,525 students and an annual intake of 1,000 students in 2024.
 Another group addition is Globis Capital Partners, a hands-on VC firm with a cumulative fund size of over ¥160 billion JPY (approximately $1.2 billion) invested in over 190 Japanese companies in 2022.

 Globis is a large corporate training provider in Japan.
 Over 473,000 professionals and 3,300 clients utilize its corporate education solutions annually.
 It has published 143 business management books which sold a combined 3.77 million copies.
-Globis has overseas subsidiaries in Bangkok, Thailand, Brussels, Belgium, Manila, Philippines San Francisco, United States, Shanghai, China, and Singapore.
+Globis has overseas subsidiaries in Bangkok, Thailand, Brussels, Belgium, Jakarta, Indonesia, Manila, Philippines San Francisco, United States, Shanghai, China, and Singapore.